paralympics/sdms-user-guide/docs/participants/classification.md

 The section is organized by athlete, with a specifically designed search form for classification relevant information.
 The athlete specific screen is then split into 3 tabs: a Classification tab for viewing, modifying, adding, archiving and deleting classifications, a Profile tab where medical information about current classifications may be added as text, and a Documentation tab for upload of PDF scans of forms and sheets.

 Employees in World Para sports are authorized to modify these data, while classifiers, NPCs and LOCs have read-only access.
 NPCs are also solely allowed to enter an athlete in a *New* class as they wait for their athletes to be classified, but this must be done in the registration section.
 NPCs can additionally upload some forms on behalf of their athlete, e.g. medical diagnostic forms and equipment designs.
-These uploads must be done from the *Documentation* tab of the athlete’s classification detail page, by clicking *Choose File* in the correct field and uploading from their own computer system.
+These uploads must be done from the *Documentation* tab of the athlete's classification detail page, by clicking *Choose File* in the correct field and uploading from their own computer system.

 Only active athletes are displayed in this section.
 If an athlete retires, the classification data is still stored, but inaccessible from the web application.